The client changed his FTP and CPanel password and did not pay me for my work. What can I and to get paid on time by clients?

-We worked very closely in the second week and before the second weekend I asked for payment of pending invoice from the first week.
+We worked very closely in the second week and before the second weekend, I asked for payment of pending invoice from the first week.
 Sent him the subsequent invoice on the second weekend as agreed.
 I asked for a payment at the beginning of the third week as the invoices pending were close to $1500 now.

 There are two sides to every coin and similar things can happen for clients as well.
 You pay some advance to someone who is just not getting the job done for you.
 It is better to be using escrow system or move to the other person who works for you instead of getting the job done by the same person and delaying the project even further.